VanLoo-lab/mpnst_phase_1/README.md

-# Chromosomal instability drives spatial and temporal phenotypic diversity in Schwann cancer cells
+# Chromosomal instability shapes spatial and temporal phenotypic diversity in a malignant peripheral nerve sheath tumour
-This repository contains code for the figures in the manuscript "Chromosomal instability drives spatial and temporal phenotypic diversity in Schwann cancer cells".
+This repository contains code for the figures in the manuscript "Chromosomal instability shapes spatial and temporal phenotypic diversity in a malignant peripheral nerve sheath tumour".

 The code for each main figure has its own folder:
 - **figure_1**